 If you’ve never heard of pour painting, Aleacia from Dilly Dali Art demonstrates the process beautifully in her painted garden pot project for kids.

-The supplies for our painted Christmas ornament project are basic, the process is simple, and the results are gorgeous!
-Kids of all ages will enjoy making these ornaments, but it’s a craft that’s best suited for older children and teenagers because it takes a gentle hand to get the results your looking for.
-My 13 year-old and I made ours one one evening last week.
-Here’s how we did it:
+Kids of all ages will enjoy making these ornaments, but it’s a craft that’s best suited for older children and teenagers because it takes a gentle hand to get the results that we did.

-What you’ll need to make your painted ornaments:
+What you’ll need to make your pour painted ornaments:

 - clear glass or plastic ornaments with removable tops

-- acrylic craft paint (we used 4 or 5 colours for our ornaments)
+- acrylic craft paint (we used 4 or 5 colours for each ornament)

 Pouring your paint into your ornaments:

-Select one of your paint colours, and squirt some into your ornament.
 Give the ornament a quarter turn and squirt again.
-Repeat a couple more times, tipping and turning your ornament so the paint coats some of the inside of the glass or plastic.
-Remember to leave enough glass un-coated for your other colours to cover.
+Repeat with the same colour a couple more times, tipping and turning your ornament so the paint coats some of the inside of the glass or plastic.
+Note: Leave enough glass uncoated for your other colours to cover it.

 Now grab your second colour, and give a few small squirts, turning your ornament between squirts.

-If any small sections of glass or plastic are left uncoated, simply turn or gently shake the ornament to splash some paint to cover that space.
+Repeat with any remaining colours.
+If any small sections of the ornament are left uncoated, simply turn, or gently shake the ornament so the paint covers that space.

-Once your ornaments are dry, pop the tops back on them, and use your organza ribbon to make a loop and bow.
+Once your ornaments are dry, pop the tops back on them, and use some organza ribbon to make a loop and bow.